 Walk

-The traditional pedagogy of tango places significant emphasis on walking.
-In the past, tango masters dedicated extended periods to teaching walking before progressing to any figures, and for good reason.
-First, tango is fundamentally a walking dance—no other dance form incorporates walking to the extent that tango does.
-Second, there is a strong correlation between walking and dancing: challenges dancers face in walking often manifest in their dancing.
-Those who walk well generally dance well, while those who struggle with walking often encounter issues in other movements.
-Third, walking is the simplest of all tango steps, yet it serves as the foundation for more complex movements.
-If dancers cannot execute a basic walk correctly, it is unlikely that they will perform advanced steps effectively, as many problems can often be traced back to a weak walk.
+Traditional tango pedagogy places great emphasis on the walk.
+In earlier times, tango masters would dedicate extensive time to teaching students how to walk before progressing to any figures—and with good reason.
+First, tango is fundamentally a walking dance.
+No other dance form incorporates walking to the extent that tango does.
+Second, there is a strong correlation between walking and dancing: the difficulties dancers face in walking often manifest in their dancing.
+Those who walk well tend to dance well; those who struggle with the walk typically carry those issues into more complex movements.
+Third, walking is the simplest step in tango, yet it underpins all others.
+If dancers cannot execute a basic walk correctly, it is unlikely that they will perform advanced steps well, as many problems can often be traced back to a weak walk.

-Lastly, because walking is such a straightforward movement, it provides an excellent opportunity to develop other foundational skills, such as embrace, posture, connection, communication, balance, dissociation, and musicality.
-Beginners cannot effectively focus on all these elements while learning complex movements; they must first master the basics before advancing to intricate steps and figures.
+Moreover, because walking is such a straightforward movement, it provides an excellent opportunity to develop other foundational skills, such as posture, embrace, connection, communication, balance, dissociation, and musicality.
+Beginners cannot effectively focus on all these elements while learning complex movements.
+They must first master the basics before advancing to intricate steps and figures.
 To achieve this, exercises need to remain simple, and practicing walking serves as the perfect means to this end.

-The subpar quality of our tango can be attributed, in many ways, to inadequate training in walking.
-American culture holds that learning should be fun and effortless.
+The subpar quality of our tango can be attributed, in many ways, to insufficient training in walking.
+American culture tends to promote learning as something that should be fun and easy.
 Our schools are designed to provide the most entertaining environments with minimal homework.
-Teachers often avoid boring students with repetitive drills, while students are eager to try advanced moves before mastering the basics - believing they already know how to walk.
+Teachers often avoid boring students with repetitive drills.
+In the same vein, tango students often want to skip ahead to advanced moves, assuming they already know how to walk.

-Until you find comfort in the embrace, you are not ready to move on to the next steps.
+Until you’re comfortable in the embrace, you're not ready for the next steps.
 This is why walking is so crucial.
 It is simple, it keeps you grounded, and it helps you focus on the essentials.
-In fact, it’s not just about walking—it’s about everything foundational: embrace, posture, connection, musicality, balance, stability, flexibility, lightness, dissociation, communication, elegance, and harmony.
+In fact, it’s not just about walking—it’s about everything foundational: posture, embrace, balance, connection, musicality, communication, dissociation, lightness, stability, flexibility, elegance, and harmony.
 Walking forms the bedrock of your tango.
+Everything else builds from there.